JetBrains/teamcity-documentation/topics/typed-parameters.md

 >    }
 > })
 > ```
-> The default value applies during normal builds, checked and unchecked values used in custom build runs.
+> The default value applies during regular builds, checked and unchecked values are used in custom build runs.
 >
 {type="tip"}